FAQ'S

 Why is this required?

-Animal care professionals often work in environments where they encounter a wide variety of animals of Working with more than one species and different life stages helps prepare you for real-world animal care environments, where no two days, or animals, are the same.
+Animal care professionals often work in environments where they encounter a wide variety of animals.
+Working with more than one species and different life stages helps prepare you for real-world animal care environments, where no two days, or animals, are the same.

 By meeting this requirement, you will: